e-ucm/eadventure/README.txt

 	NOTE: builds windows exes and self-executable jars of desktop-engine and editor-core; also builds playn webapp and android-engine apk;
-    takes around 1 minute on a quad-core
+    takes around 2 minutes on a quad-core; or 40s with -T 3;
+    most of the time (~30s and ~50s) is dedicated to building engine-android and engine-playn versions

 * Make a clean build of a single module mvn clean install -pl ead:engine-desktop